 We have collected and explained in this article 7 essential tips you may consider every time you travel.
 So here are the 7 frequent travelers tips:

-If possible, avoid travelling around holidays (Easter, Christmas, New Year’s Eve), or during July and August!
+Avoid especially Easter, Christmas, and New Year’s Eve periods, and as much as possible during July and August!
 Why?
 Flight tickets tend to be very expensive during such periods.
 Sure, some destinations are beautiful during holidays, but why should you pay 2,000 euros for 5 days in Dubai or Miami?
 While you can only pay 800 euros in January or March or October?!
 The second is, of course, the crowded airports.
 Why should I squeeze myself through crowds of crazy people, when I can travel in an easy environment?

 Also, it may prove useful to have a clear plan regarding what you will do once you have collected your bags.
 Will someone be waiting to pick you up?
 Do you want to take a taxi?
 Or maybe a bus or metro?
 Find an online map of your destination place that can show you where to go for each of these options.
 Most will include information regarding how much a typical taxi and bus fare will cost to get to downtown of your destination city.

 Aisle seats make it easier to get up and stretch from time to time, if on a long flight.
 Or to get to the lavatory, or to get personal items from your bag in the overhead compartment.
 If you travel with someone and the airplane has a 3-row configuration, pick one seat at the window and the other at the corridor.
 There are high chances that no one will take the place in the middle, and so you’ll benefit of more space.

 As frequent travelers, you must know by now that the airport security check is the place that often drives us crazy.
 For a faster and smoother transit, it is advisable to have sport footwear during your travels.
 As a rule, if you have shoes, boots, or other heavy footwear, you may be significantly delayed.
 You may be asked to take them off and pass them through the filter.
 The same goes for the clothes.
 Avoid having a belt on your pants, hard clothes, watches or accessories that are also hard to open.
 Or if you have them, get them out in time.